moraneus/MonAmI/README.md

-## Execution output in debug mode: ##
+## BDD implementation execution output in debug mode: ##
+* The output will match the `JSON` example above.
 * In debug mode, after each event, the program will print out to console the updated BDDs.
-* It also prints out other information which is relevant to the execution.
+* It also prints out other information like bitstring expansion.
 * The final state will be print at the end of the execution.
 ```python